userreadyqa/userreadyqa.github.io/README.md

 # userreadyqa
-UserReady QA

-UserReady QA is a quality assurance consultancy dedicated to helping founders, app builders, and product managers deliver products with confidence.
-While automation is essential, it doesn’t always capture what truly impacts end users — confusing workflows, UX gaps, or critical bugs that appear in real-world usage.

-What We Do

-🔍 Manual Exploratory Testing – Simulating real-user behaviour to uncover issues automation misses.

-✅ User Acceptance Testing (UAT) – Ensuring your product meets customer expectations before launch.

-🧭 Usability Audits – Identifying friction points and optimising user experience.
+Welcome to UserReady QA’s GitHub!

+We’re excited to share our flagship product - the Conversion Rescue Audit.
+We help growth-stage startups identify and fix the top 3 friction points that derail conversions in critical workflows like onboarding, checkout, and feature adoption.

+Our Mission:
+To bridge the gap between “your product works” and “your users succeed.”
+We focus not only on what’s broken technically, but on what’s costing you revenue — delivering actionable fixes that lift conversions and accelerate growth.

-Why UserReady QA?
+Why It Matters:
+Analytics tell you where users drop off.
+We show you why.

-Reduce costly post-release fixes
+Reduce costly post-release fixes.
+Protect brand reputation.

-Protect brand reputation

-Build trust with customers through seamless user experiences
+Build trust with customers through seamless user experiences.

+Conversion Rescue for Growth-Stage Startups
 Get In Touch